 The Sunnah: The second source of legislation

-Posted by Hassanmohamed79 in The prophet Muhammad | Leave a comment
+Posted by Hassanmohamed79 in The prophet Muhammad | Comments Off on The Sunnah: The second source of legislation

 The Sunnah (the actions, sayings and confirmations of Prophet Muhammad, salallaahu alayhi wa sallam is the second source of Islamic legislation and must be in complete agreement with the first source (i. e. the Quran).